nabaxo/janq/README.md

-# Rustake - Quake-Style Terminal Manager
+# Ruake - Quake-Style Terminal Manager

-A standalone Rust tool to manage a terminal window (like WezTerm) as a quake-style dropdown terminal.
-Rewritten from Goake (Go) to Rust for better performance and safety.
+**Ruake** (formerly Rustake/Goake) is a lightweight, high-performance Quake-style terminal wrapper written in Rust.
+It manages your favorite terminal emulator (WezTerm, Alacritty, Kitty, etc.), allowing you to toggle it with a global hotkey, featuring smooth animations and multi-monitor support.

 ## Supported Platforms